 - We reserve the right to transfer all personally identifiable information in our possession to a successor organization in the event of a merger, acquisition or a sale of all or a part of our assets.
 You will be notified via email and/or a prominent notice on our web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.

-- If you opt-in to receive marketing and promotional communications from us or from our sponsors, your identity and contact information (but no medical information) may be used to send you messages about products or services that may be of interest to you.
+- We may use your contact information (but no medical information) to send you messages about products or services that may be of interest to you and we may share your contact information with our authorized service providers who send the messages on our behalf.
 At any time, you can “opt out” of receiving promotional email messages, or having your identity and contact information provided to our sponsors, by contacting us at firstname.lastname@example.org.
 It may take us ten (10) days to process your request.
-Even after opting out, you may continue to receive email from third parties to whom your address was provided before you opted out.
-You will be responsible for contacting these third parties directly, to request that they stop sending you promotional email.

 - We may send you messages regarding your subscription, an order or a contribution by you, or other transactional or relationship messages, without offering you the opportunity to opt out of receiving them.